agda/agda-stdlib/paper/paper.md

 # Funding and conflicts of interest

 The authors of this paper have no conflicts of interest to declare.
-Many of the contributions to the library by the authors of this paper were made over a significant period of time and while at other institutions than their current affliation.
+Many of the contributions to the library by the authors of this paper were made over a significant period of time and while at other institutions than their current affiliation.
 Some of the contributions have been made while receiving funding for related projects, and a non-exhaustive list of such funding follows:

 - Jason Z. S. Hu made his contributions during his funded Master's and PhD study.